gov-cy/dsf-assessment-checklist/PWA-README.md

 - Added a `manifest.json` to define the app's metadata (e.g., name, icons, theme color).
 - Served the app using a local server for development (e.g., http-server).
+- Created the `setup-local-dev` script to symlink the app to a local directory.

 **2. Service Worker Setup:**